Advertising: 18th-19th century: Newspaper Advertising

-19th century
+Late 19th century: Modern Advertising

+The late 19th and early 20th centuries saw the rise of modern advertising, driven by industrialization and the growth of consumer goods.
+This era saw the dawn of ad agencies, employing more cunning methods— persuasive diction and psychological tactics.
 Thomas J. Barratt of London has been called "the father of modern advertising".
-Working for the Pears soap company, Barratt created an effective advertising campaign for the company products, which involved the use of targeted slogans, images and phrases.
+Working for the Pears soap company, Barratt created an effective advertising campaign for the company products, which involved the use of targeted slogans, images, and phrases.
 One of his slogans, "Good morning.
 Have you used Pears' soap?" was famous in its day and into the 20th century.
-In 1882, Barratt recruited English actress and socialite Lillie Langtry to become the poster-girl for Pears, making her the first celebrity to endorse a commercial product.
+In 1882, Barratt recruited English actress and socialite Lillie Langtry to become the poster girl for Pears, making her the first celebrity to endorse a commercial product.

-Becoming the company's brand manager in 1865, listed as the first of its kind by the Guinness Book of Records, Barratt introduced many of the crucial ideas that lie behind successful advertising and these were widely circulated in his day.
+Becoming the company's brand manager in 1865, listed as the first of its kind by the Guinness Book of Records, Barratt introduced many of the crucial ideas that lie behind successful advertising, and these were widely circulated in his day.
 He constantly stressed the importance of a strong and exclusive brand image for Pears and of emphasizing the product's availability through saturation campaigns.
 He also understood the importance of constantly reevaluating the market for changing tastes and mores, stating in 1907 that "tastes change, fashions change, and the advertiser has to change with them.
 An idea that was effective a generation ago would fall flat, stale, and unprofitable if presented to the public today.
 Not that the idea of today is always better than the older idea, but it is different – it hits the present taste."

 Enhanced advertising revenues was one effect of the Industrial Revolution in Britain.
 Thanks to the revolution and the consumers it created, by the mid-19th century biscuits and chocolate became products for the masses, and British biscuit manufacturers were among the first to introduce branding to distinguish grocery products.
 One the world's first global brands, Huntley & Palmers biscuits were sold in 172 countries in 1900, and their global reach was reflected in their advertisements.